cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 ## Alignment to a reference genome
-From now on we will focus only on the human dataset and for convenience we are using only chromosome 3 as the reference we are mapping too, rather than the whole human genome.
+From now on we will focus only on the human dataset and for convenience we are using only chromosome 3 as the reference we are mapping to, rather than the whole human genome.

+**Create a directory for this exercise (.e.g "mapping") and work into that directory.**

 ### 1. Create index and dictionary files of the reference genome using samtools, bwa and picard